-Mental illness can be very difficult to diagnose in seniors as confusion, erratic behavior, and memory loss are symptoms of both dementia and mental illness.
-This makes it difficult to differentiate between the two conditions and why it’s recommended to consult with a mental health professional who specializes in older adults.
+Mental illness can be very difficult to diagnose in seniors, as confusion, erratic behavior, and memory loss are symptoms of both dementia and mental illness.
+This makes it difficult to differentiate between the two conditions, and it’s why experts recommend consulting with a mental health professional who specializes in treating older adults.

 Bipolar disorder in seniors is typically treated much like it is in younger adults, with medications and talk therapy.
 However, there are some key differences.

 Mood stabilizers such as lithium and Depakote can be very effective in helping people manage behavioral symptoms, Shapiro says.